aws/aws-cdk/packages/@aws-cdk/cloudformation-include/README.md

 ## Basic usage

-Assume we have a file `my-template.json`, that contains the following CloudFormation template:
+Assume we have a file with an existing template.
+It could be in JSON format, in a file `my-template.json`:

 ```json
 {